karinavargasbl/mtm6404-task-manager-karinavargasbl/README.md

-Developed by
-Karina Vargas
+Developed by Karina Vargas
 ID: 90541140462
 Interactive Media Design Student
-Algonquin College – Toronto, Canada
+Algonquin College – Toronto, Canada | 2025
-2025

 Iteration 5 - Capstone Final Project
 GEM ORGANIZER - 📋 Task Manager App
-A modern, responsive web application built with React that lets users create and manage multiple task lists, sort tasks by priority, and sync everything with Firestore, including offline persistence.
-This project meets the full requirements of a Progressive Web App (PWA) and was developed for an advanced front-end development course.
+A modern, fully responsive web application designed to help users stay organized by creating and managing multiple task lists.
+Built using React, the app enables sorting tasks by priority, toggling completed tasks, and ensures seamless real-time syncing with Firebase’s Firestore database, including offline support.
+Designed to meet all the functional and technical requirements of a Progressive Web App (PWA), this project was created for an advanced front-end development course focused on modern JavaScript frameworks and cloud integration.

 Main Features

-This React-based Task Manager application allows users to create and manage multiple task lists with ease.
-Each list can contain tasks that include priority levels—High, Medium, or Low—and can be marked as completed or incomplete.
-Users can toggle the view to show only completed tasks and sort tasks by their priority.
-The app includes seamless navigation between lists using React Router and maintains consistent state across components using the Context API.
-Data is stored in real time using Firebase Firestore, and offline persistence ensures the app remains functional without an internet connection.
-The user interface is responsive and visually modern, adapting smoothly to all screen sizes and devices.
+This feature-rich Task Manager leverages the power of React to deliver an intuitive and dynamic user experience.
+Users can:

+Create unlimited task lists.
+Add, delete, and update tasks with associated priority levels (High, Medium, Low).
+Mark tasks as complete or incomplete.
+Toggle views to show only completed or active tasks.
+Sort tasks by priority in real-time.
+Navigate between multiple task lists using React Router, ensuring smooth transitions without reloading the page.
+Persist state and manage shared data across components efficiently using the Context API.
+Enjoy full offline functionality with Firestore’s offline persistence, making the app usable without an internet connection.
+The app’s responsive layout ensures accessibility across all screen sizes—from mobile phones to desktop monitors—delivering a clean and modern user interface.

 🛠️ Technologies Used

-React
-React Router
-Firebase Firestore
-Context API
-Vite
-HTML5, CSS3
+React: A powerful JavaScript library used for building user interfaces.
+React was used to structure the app into reusable components, manage state, and handle dynamic updates without refreshing the page.

+React Router: Enables seamless client-side routing.
+It allows users to switch between task lists and different views without full-page reloads, preserving the single-page application (SPA) experience.

+Firebase & Firestore: Firebase serves as the backend platform, while Cloud Firestore is used as the real-time NoSQL database.
+Together, they provide fast data access, automatic sync between devices, and strong integration with React.

+Context API: A built-in React feature used for managing and sharing global state (like current tasks and lists) across the entire application without prop drilling.

+Vite: A modern front-end build tool that offers faster development and optimized builds.
+Vite was used to scaffold and run the app locally with near-instant reloads.

+HTML5 & CSS3: Used to build the app’s structure and style.
+The app incorporates responsive design principles, flexbox/grid layouts, and modern CSS techniques to ensure a polished look and feel across devices.

 ☁️ How Firestore is Used in the App
-This application integrates Firebase’s Cloud Firestore to store and manage all user data, including task lists and individual tasks.
-Here's how Firestore is used:
+This application fully integrates Firebase’s Cloud Firestore to manage and persist user data efficiently:

-Task Lists Storage: All task lists are saved inside the lists collection in Firestore.
-Each list document contains metadata like the list's name and the showCompleted flag which determines whether completed tasks should be shown or hidden.
+Task Lists Storage: Each user-created task list is saved as a document inside the lists collection.
+Metadata such as the list name and the showCompleted flag is included in each document to support UI filtering and display logic.

-Tasks per List: Each task is stored as a document inside a tasks subcollection under its respective list.
-Each task document includes a description, priority level, and a completed boolean status.
+Tasks per List: Every list contains a tasks subcollection.
+Each task within it is stored as an individual document containing fields for task description, priority (High/Medium/Low), and completion status (completed boolean).

-Real-Time Sync: The app uses Firestore's onSnapshot listener to sync changes in real-time.
-Whenever a user adds, updates, or deletes a task or a list, the UI updates instantly without the need for manual refresh.
+Real-Time Synchronization: The app listens for real-time updates using Firestore’s onSnapshot method.
+Any additions, edits, or deletions to tasks or lists are instantly reflected in the UI, ensuring a seamless user experience.

-Offline Support: Firestore supports offline persistence automatically.
-This means users can continue to add or modify tasks without an internet connection, and those changes will sync automatically once the connection is restored.
+Offline Support: Firestore automatically enables offline persistence.
+Users can continue working on their tasks without an internet connection—any changes are stored locally and synchronized once connectivity is restored.

 Run the Development Server